imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Infrastructure edition.md

 1. Open a Command Prompt by clicking the Start menu then typing cmd

-2. Change the directory to C:\MCW-Microservices-architecture-master\Source\ContosoEventsPoC-DeveloperEdition\Src
+2. Change the directory to C:\MCW-Microservices-architecture-master\Source\ContosoEventsPoC-InfrastructureEdition\Src

 3. In the Src folder as the root, type the following command in the Command Prompt: `docker build --tag [YOUR CONTAINER REGISTRY].azurecr.io/contosoevents-events:latest --file ContosoEvents.Api.Events\Dockerfile .`  Replace [YOUR CONTAINER REGISTRY] with the container registry name that you selected in Exercise 1, Task 7, Step 2.
 Press Enter to execute the command and start the Docker container image creation process for the Events microservice.